 EDG is a fossil-fueled electric generating station that initiated operations in 1930.
 EDG consists of two steam electric generating units (Unit 4 and Unit 5).
+Unit 1 and Unit 2 were retired in 1983.
 A third steam electric generating unit (Unit 3) was removed from service in 2015.
 Sub-bituminous coal is the primary fuel used at EDG for producing steam.
 The burning of coal produces CCR byproducts.
 The CCR at EDG is categorized into five types: precipitator fly ash, slag, bottom ash, economizer ash, and scrubber byproducts.